Tarunasaireddy/Martian-mars-rover/Technical Documents/Description.md

 3. To know who will be successful in colonizing Mars, The Aliens or our Rover

-    Add Alien: Selects the position of the Aliens' Rover who are heading to Mars too.
+    Add Alien(Optional): Selects the position of the Aliens' Rover who are heading to Mars too.

     Safety Search: Makes a search for the safety of our Rover, and predicts who will be successful in reaching Mars first by comparing current distance via shortest path from Mars.